Acepie/GameAIBulletHell/README.md

 - Use the arrow keys or WASD to move
 - Press "space" to jump
-- Press "shift" to fire bullets
+- Press "shift" or hold down the mouse button to fire bullets
 - Press "R" to randomly generate a new room

 ## Topics & Features